Deh ba Deh

 Polo was once the favourite sport of the local people and the small village had three polo grounds – Meragram Junali, Tori (upper) Junali and Dolop Junali.

-Tori Junali has now almost buried under mud due to lack of care and maintenance while the other two are mostly used for playing football and volleyball.
+Tori Junali is now almost buried under mud due to lack of care and maintenance while the other two are mostly used for playing football and volleyball.

 One Reply to “A village of natural springs – Meragram 1”